gitleaks/gitleaks/README.md

 # https://github.com/zricethezav/gitleaks/blob/master/config/gitleaks.toml
 useDefault = true
 # or you can supply a path to a configuration.
 Path is relative to where gitleaks
 # was invoked, not the location of the base config.
-This is a bit clunky.
-# A better alternative would be to supply an absolute path (expanded env var
-# not supported at this time)
 path = "common_config.toml"

 # An array of tables that contain information that define instructions